15th Engineer Battalion, DPW collaboration paves way for future joint projects

 |0

-This work, 15th Engineer Battalion, DPW collaboration paves way for future joint projects [Image 2 of 2], by Ella Haendel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 15th Engineer Battalion, DPW collaboration paves way for future joint projects, by Natalie Simmel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT